fastapi-users/fastapi-users/docs/usage/helpers.md

 # Helpers

+**FastAPI Users** provides some helper functions to perform some actions programmatically.
+They are available from your `FastAPIUsers` instance.

 ## Create user

-**FastAPI Users** provides a helper function to easily create a user programmatically.
-They are available from your `FastAPIUsers` instance.
+Create a user.

 ```py
 regular_user = await fastapi_users.create_user(